-The Division of Cardiology at Tufts Medical Center offers advanced fellowship training in Heart Failure and Cardiac Transplantation for board-eligible/certified cardiovascular specialists.
+The Division of Cardiology at Tufts Medical Center in Boston offers advanced fellowship training in Heart Failure and Cardiac Transplantation for board-eligible/certified cardiovascular specialists.
 The fellowship year consists of inpatient and outpatient care for patients with advanced heart failure, as well as clinical research.
 Fellows will be exposed to pre- and post-transplant issues, mechanical ventricular assist devices, endomyocardial biopsies, novel drug therapies and innovative patient care.
 This fellowship program is accredited by the Accreditation Council for Graduate Medical Education (ACGME).

 The Heart Failure and Cardiac Transplantation Service at Tufts Medical Center consists of five staff cardiologists and several nurses dedicated to the care of these medically complex patients in a tertiary, referral-based setting.
 In recent years, Tufts Medical Center has become one of the highest volume transplant centers in New England, accompanied by a substantial growth in the number of mechanical assist devices.
 Our Cardiomyopathy Center, a 14-bed intermediate care unit, is dedicated to highly specialized nursing care for advanced heart failure, heart transplant and ventricular assist device patients.
 A regional referral network also allows for collaboration among local heart failure specialists.

 Upon completion of the Advanced Heart Failure and Transplant Cardiology Fellowship, each of our fellows will be proficient in the evaluation and management of patients with heart failure in both an inpatient and outpatient setting.

 Throughout their time in our program, the fellows are given increasing responsibility for patient care and procedures.
 The program provides supervised procedural experience so that our fellows can gain the expertise required of a heart failure and cardiac transplantation specialist.